JimmyZJX/TypingFormalization/response.md

 > The proof scripts are hard to read, and some parts are inconsistent with the paper.

-We apologize for the lack of clean-up on the proof scripts.
+We apologize for the state of the proof scripts.
+Currently, we are refactoring them. and will document the mapping between the paper and the mechanisation.
-We are now refactoring the scripts, after that we will provide a better documentation on the encoding details that might cover all the concerns by the reviewer, preferrably to the appendix of the paper.

 Review B